ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+efit of &quot;parties intererested&quot; the follow
+ing is inserted:
 I. When thou dost write for this pa
 per, never say unto the editor thereof,
 &quot;What thinkest thou of my piece?&quot; for